nitoygo/mars-rover/README.md

 $ ./gradlew bootRun
 ```

-Build and run the client (Command Center)
+Setup ReactJS client app (Command Center)

 ```
-$ cd mars-rover/rover-client
+$ cd mars-rover/rover-client-react
-$ ./gradlew bootRun
+$ npm install
 :
-Starting command line interface...
-Type 'exit' to end)
->> LMLMLMLMLM
-0,1,W
+$ npm start
+:
 ```
+Visit http://localhost:3000 (or check nodejs logs for exact port)
+Type commands in the text field as you would with the CLI version

-Hint: You can teleport the rover by inputting x,y,direction format.
+You may need to setup the rover's initial location by inputting x,y,direction format.
 ```
 1,1,E
 ```
 The above input will teleport the rover to x=1,y=1, and facing East

 ### Roadmap